bahrus/xtal-element/README.md

 <details>
     <summary>The Xtal Fragment Pattern</summary>

-When rendering lists of items, using built-in semantic elements, such as tables or dl's, it is often useful for a custom element to render its content via siblings (setting its own style.display to 'none' in order to not run afoul of allowed children requirements (hopefully) and rendering costs).
-Browser may or may not be flexible enough in some case, but not [always](https://stackoverflow.com/questions/53083606/how-to-make-custom-table-in-custom-elementhttps://stackoverflow.com/questions/53083606/how-to-make-custom-table-in-custom-element)
+When rendering lists of items, using built-in semantic elements, such as tables or dl's, it is often useful for a custom element to render its content via siblings (setting its own style.display to 'none' in order to not run afoul of allowed child restrictions (hopefully) as well as rendering costs).
+The browser may or may not be flexible enough in some case, to accommodate element structures that deviate from the prescribed structure, but not [always](https://stackoverflow.com/questions/53083606/how-to-make-custom-table-in-custom-elementhttps://stackoverflow.com/questions/53083606/how-to-make-custom-table-in-custom-element)

 So XtalElement, then supports three modes of rendering: